natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-10-extravagant-gestures.md

 description: Annie Dillard reflects on the extravagant gestures of creation and their enduring presence in the world, beautifully illustrating the connection between nature and fire.
 emoji: 🔥
 tags:
-  - 🌾 prairies
+  - ✨ Gestures
-  - 🌊 water
+  - 🌍 Exploration
-  - 🌌 universe
+  - 🌊 Water
 haiku: |
   Fire dances the fields,
   Creation's vibrant embrace,